SIX SONGS (LIEDER) FOR LOW VOICE, OP. 86

 Translation

-that contains hints of cross-rhythms in the piano.
-Note the
+of cross-rhythms in the piano.
+Note the lengthening of the

-(“downward“).
-A small bridge with upward rolled chords leads to
+small bridge with upward rolled chords leads to stanza 2.

-arching down by steps and harmonized in thirds by the piano right
+by steps and harmonized in thirds by the piano right hand.

-hand.
 The left hand takes the arpeggios by itself.
-Line 2
+Line 2 is a

 under it.